 The Federal Supreme Court apparently does not treat either the 1968 Brussels Convention on Jurisdiction and the Enforcement of Judgments in Civil and Commercial Matters or the Convention between the United Kingdom and Northern Ireland and the Federal Republic of Germany for the Reciprocal Recognition and Enforcement of Judgments in Civil and Commercial Matters as relevant post-Brexit – a matter that was widely and controversially debated in the legal community (see for example here and here on the Brussels Convention and here on the 1960 Convention).

-Even though the Federal Court of Justice does not elaborate on its reasoning, this can be inferred from the court’s finding that no exemption pursuant to section 110 para.
+Even though the Federal Court of Justice does not elaborate on its reasoning, this can be inferred from the court’s holding that no exemption pursuant to Section 110 para.
 2 ZPO applies.
-Although the court records are part of the claimant had not invoked such an exemption either, this should not really make a difference: The exceptions according to Section 110 para.
+Although the court notes that the claimant had not invoked such an exemption either, this should not really make a difference: The exceptions according to Section 110 para.
 2 ZPO have to be reviewed by the court ex officio (see BGH, judgment of 23 June 1982, VIII ZR 198/80; however, the parties may still be obliged to point the court to the relevant materials; Beibringungsgrundsatz).